Proper Food Safety

 Most car campers use coolers.
 There are a variety of types available.

-coolers and stove
+Red and blue coolers and a camping stove

 You'll know that your cooler is cold enough to keep your food safe as long as there is ice in the cooler.
 Once the ice has melted, food safety is no longer assured.

-Keep the cooler full of ice.
+Keep the cooler full of ice

 • Buy more ice as needed.